Chloe-H08/multi-contexto/README.md

 # Multi Contexto

-An unlimited, local-first Contexto-style word game where every guess applies to two hidden words at the same time.
+An unlimited Contexto-style word game where every guess applies to two hidden words at the same time.

 Contexto ranks guesses by semantic closeness instead of spelling.
 This version uses one noun bank: every valid guess is a noun in that bank, every answer comes from that same bank, and every rank is fixed against the full bank.

 Current packed bank size: about 6,000 noun entries.

-## Run

 Play it here: https://multi-contexto.vercel.app